bechbit/tttttttt3/README.md

 ____________________________________________________________

 ### 23. This occurs when the AV node is taking longer to conduct.
-The PR interval may be
+The PR interval may be regular or lengthened.
+This rhythm indicates problems in the Purkinje system.
+Choice D is incorrect.
+This rhythm is sinus tachycardia, which is a heart rate over 100 bpm.

 **Rationale:**